bettaz/3DSS/HW1/README.md

 As already mentioned, the construction of this object and the methods' signatures are violating all the good OOP paradigms but are a separation solution in respect of the monolithic boilerplate we were starting with.
 Furthermore, I sometimes used references where c++ styled pointers were good.
 This increases the memory usage per run but makes super-easy the deletion process through a run with a scaling and another (the scaling is applied during the construction phase).

 `PointCloud` generates the 3D representation of a disparity map  and stores it in an internal `Point` representation.
-To
 ### Solution evaluation
 To analyse the performances of the algorithm, I started from a single image processing it for various window sizes, lambda and scaling factors.
 After finding the more performant ones, I tested those values to see if the performance degrades or increases with other stereo couples.